AndrewHakmi/Nexus/Reading-Group.md

     We are working on spinning up a [second time.](https://discord.com/channels/1092243196446249134/1103371639036575844/1105861124013957250) That is a work in progress though and we could use help in organizing those meetings.

 - ***I'm not an author, but I'd like to present a paper.
 Can I?***
     Yes!
-Send a DM to `@samdcbu` on Discord and they'll get you put on the schedule.
+Send a DM to `@samdcbu#2399` on Discord and they'll get you put on the schedule.